AlexanderKh/yet-another-invoice-generator/README.md

 The list of changes in this version:
 * Upgraded most of the dependencies to fresh versions.
 * Added Intermediate Bank field.
-* Made Swift Code optional.
+* Renamed Swift Code to SWIFT / BIC Code and made it optional.
 * Removed IFSC Code and replaced Routing Code with Routing Info as universal solution to various national EFT systems.
 * Removed invoice item counts.
 This can be added to item description, but we get precious horizontal space.
 * Removed currency icons and make "payable in" just another line at the bottom.
 This looks way more professional and saves space.